Convert any webpage into LLM-ready Markdown using Gaffa

 The markdown becomes the model’s context, enabling accurate answers about the original web content.

-Having defined the functions, we can now create a simple command-line interface that allows users to input a URL and ask questions about the content.
+Having defined the functions, we can now create a simple command-line interface that lets users enter a URL and ask questions about its content.

 def main():